IIIF/api/source/presentation/4.0/model.md

 ### total (totalItems)
 {: #total}

-For compatability with ActivityStreams and the Change Discovery API, clients _SHOULD_ also accept `totalItems` as the name of this property.
+For compatibility with ActivityStreams and the Change Discovery API, clients _SHOULD_ also accept `totalItems` as the name of this property.
 {: .note}

 The `total` property indicates the total number of annotations contained in an Annotation Collection, or the total number of Collections and Manifests within a Collection.
 A Collection _SHOULD_ have `total` if it uses pages, and _MAY_ have it if it does not, however the information is readily available by finding the length of the `items` array in the latter case.